 Today is my first day back in my home kitchen!

-It has been four months since I’ve last baked at home.
-For the past 16 weeks I was in Chicago completing the L’Art du Gâteau program at The French Pastry School.
+It has been months since I’ve last baked at home.
+Earlier this year, I was in Chicago completing the L’Art du Gâteau program at The French Pastry School.
 And prior to that, I spent eight months in Napa Valley studying Baking and Pastry Arts at The Culinary Institute of America at Greystone in St. Helena.

 Upon arriving back home, I perused through numerous websites making purchases to restock my pantry with baking goods and new tools.
 My order from King Arthur Flour arrived yesterday afternoon along with a recipe for banana chocolate chip muffins.

 Banana Chocolate Chip Muffins

-- 1/2 cup unsalted butter
+- ½ cup (113 grams) unsalted butter

-- 2/3 cup granulated sugar
+- ⅔ cup granulated sugar

-- 2 medium bananas, mashed
+- 2 ripe bananas (medium sized) mashed

 - 1 large egg